A rolled rim is an indicator that a copper pan is thin. Sometimes that’s fine, but other times it’s a warning sign of low quality.

 The danger for online buyers is that every single seller claims the bowl is “heavy” when in reality a fair amount of that weight is the iron band.
 Take, for example, this bowl from my collection.
 It’s not very big — 24cm wide to its outer edges, about 9 1/2 inches, and the rolled rim is 12mm thick, or about half an inch.
 The bowl weighs 1100g (2.43lbs) and my guess is that the iron band makes up at least a third of that weight.

 In the case of this bowl, that wasn’t a problem for me — the price was fair and I knew what i was getting.
+(What I didn’t know about this bowl when I bought it is that it has a forged Gaillard stamp, but that’s not the bowl’s fault.)
 But you may also see sellers who insist that a pan is extra heavy without distinguishing between the weight of the copper and the weight of the rim.
 (They may not even know there’s iron in the rim at all!)
 Ask the seller to measure the thickness of the copper below the rim before you decide whether or not you’ve found an exceptionally thick bowl or pan.

 Another type of pan that tends to have a rolled rim is a covered fish poaching pan: a poissonière, turbotière, or truitière.
 The intended cooking use is to boil or simmer broth in the pan, lower the fish into it, and then lift the fish out when it’s done.
 The pan’s job is simply to heat and contain the liquid (and prevent evaporation), which is not a difficult task; the liquid won’t exceed 212°F (100°C) and the water distributes the heat throughout the broth so there’s no hotspots or scorching.
 There’s no special need for thick copper’s superior heat retention and distribution, so most pans of this type are fairly thin.
 I have two: one is 1mm thick and the other is 1.2mm thick, both with rolled rims.